ricktopher/readme/README.md

 cycle will hopefully allow even the messiest of file directories to be left labelled without having superfluous README.txt files.

+## 4. README.md content collation

+When you have a large directory structure with lots of readme files, you might want to collate all of them and have a giant file dump to work off of.
+The program can help you create such a file, so yous don't have to hunt all over your directory structure, opening and closing who knows how many text files along the way.

 * * *